imalanvalencia/dam-english/teoria/unidad-2.md

 - variety of office software

 ### 3
+- the cost is cheaper
-- The cost to support
+    - because the support is free
-- The people doesnt know to use it
+    - more user friendly  (no training required)
+-  better (developer has salary)
+    - more features
+    - better user interfaces
--
+    - fewer bugs
+- open source OS haven't a good support for design and video-editing software